LeoMurri/PennGrader/README.md

 **HomeworksTestCases DynamoDB Table**

 The _HomeworksTestCases_ table contains a serialized encoding of the test cases and libraries imports needed to a run a student's answer.
+The tables contains the following schema:

 `homework_id` : Same _homework_id_ from the _HomeworksMetadata_ table.